jeffjen/lambda-parse-cloudcode/README.md

-# lambda-parse-cloudcode
+# parse-cloudcode
-Framework to run and setup Parse CloudCode in AWS Lambda
+Framework to run and setup Parse CloudCode standalone or in AWS Lambda

 # Purpose
 Provide custom API endpoints (via functions) to client where normal CRUD